 To Reduce Noise in Your Image:

 - 1. In Develop mode, select the Detail tab. - 2.
-In the Noise Reduction group, adjust the sliders as described below.
+In the Noise Reduction group, adjust the sliders as described below. - You can right-click a slider to reset to the default value.

 Noise Reduction Options